telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/windows11-themes-blending.md

 If you want to create a brand new palette you can click on the *Create New palette* button and it will open **New Palette Dialog**.

-If you want to edit the existing pallete then click on the *Modify selected palette* button and it will open **Modify Palette Dialog**.
+If you want to edit the existing palette then click on the *Modify selected palette* button and it will open **Modify Palette Dialog**.
 You will be able to modify any of the existing colors.

 Once you get ready with picking colors for the palette you can click the **Generate theme** button.
 A new variation of the Windows11 theme will be exported using the selected colors.
 Then, save the theme: